 Depreciation is the single largest cost of managing a fleet, with maintenance coming in second.
-Learning to manage asset depreciation is key because even small changes in performance can reap huge savings or incur significant costs.
+Learning to managing vehicle depreciation is key because even small changes in performance can reap huge savings or incur significant costs.

 The formula for depreciation is deceptively simple: vehicle acquisition cost minus resale value, plus any fees involved with the sale.
 But the factors that influence resale value, and the utility derived from your fleet vehicles in the meantime are various and complex.